akrzemi1/explicit/doc/tagged_bool.md

 run(-99.99, +99.99);
 ```

-Usin `tagged_bool` avoids all these problems.
+Using `tagged_bool` avoids all these problems.
 It allows you to easily build your unique `bool`-like types

 ```c++
 #include <ak_toolbox/tagged_bool.hpp>